ProtDos/IP-Address-List/README.md

 # IP-Address-List
-A list of 1700+ IP Adresses
+A list of 2700+ IP Adresses
 more coming...

 ## Features
 - valid
 - checked
+- unique

 Can be used for anything you want